-We next consider whether the differences in local labor market tightness translate into systematic differences in job-filling rates.
-While vacancy posting initiates the recruiting process, job-filling rates are its end result.
+We next consider whether the differences in local labor market tightness translate into systematic differences in job-filling rates.11 While vacancy posting initiates the recruiting process, job-filling rates are its end result.
 They reflect the combined effects of all intermediate factors, including potential heterogeneity in the prevalence of on-the-job search across locations or potential heterogeneity in match acceptance decisions.
 Thus, job-filling rates provide the most revealing measure of geographic differences in the speed with which firms recruit workers.
 Figure 3b shows that the probability to fill a vacancy within a month is about 50% higher in high-unemployment labor markets compared to low-unemployment labor markets.
-Thus, there are fewer vacancies per unemployed worker in higher unemployment labor markets and firms fill those vacancies faster.
-In labor markets with low unemployment, firms post more vacancies
+Thus, there are fewer vacancies per unemployed worker in higher unemployment, firms post more vacancies per unemployed worker and it takes firms much longer to fill them.